 It may be useful to take notes of your thoughts.
 It will be easier to recall them in a discussion afterward.

 Once each partner has given the questions some thought, get back together to discuss your answers.

-If you have answered differently, that is okay (and expected) – there is no one, unambiguous definition of or approach to intimacy.
-Your goal is to look for ways to include each other’s understanding of intimacy into one shared idea that is larger than each of yours individually.
+If you have answered differently, that is okay (and expected) – there is no one unambiguous definition of or approach to intimacy.
+Your goal is to look for ways to include each other’s understanding of intimacy into one shared idea larger than each of yours.

 This exercise is the foundation for all the others.
 The chances are, when you have a better understanding of each other, you are likely to think of your own ways to deepen intimacy.

 Just in case you need some inspiration, we offer a few other ideas that can fit into different conceptualizations of intimacy.

 Exercise 2: Discuss and Discover What Makes Your Connection Unique

 The idea behind the exercise is to recognize, acknowledge, or discover all the things that make your connection unique.